bnizz/cet/README.md

 ```

 **Steps:**
-- Copy the `CET` folder into your `TurtleWoW/Interface/AddOns/` directory
+- Copy the `CET` folder into your `gamedir/Interface/AddOns/` directory
-- Copy the `CET.dll` file into your main `TurtleWoW/` directory
+- Copy the `CET.dll` file into your main `gamedir/` directory

 #### 4. Configure DLL Loading
-- Open `dlls.txt` file in your TurtleWoW directory
+- Open `dlls.txt` file in your game directory
 - Add the following line: `CET.dll`
 - Save the file

 #### 5. Enable in Launcher (Optional)
 Some users may need to:
-- Open the Turtle WoW launcher
+- Open the launcher
 - Navigate to the **MODS** tab
 - Enable the CET DLL
 - Click **Apply**

 ### ✅ Verification

-After installation, launch Turtle WoW and verify that:
+After installation, launch WoW and verify that:
 - The game starts without errors
 - CET functionality is available in-game
 - No DLL loading errors appear